drewbernetes/baski-action/README.md

 - uses: <baski-action>@<v0.1.0>
   with:
     task-type:
-    # Comma delimited list of Baski tasks to run. build, scan or sign are valid options - you can also use 'all' to signal all of the tasks.
+    # Comma-delimited list of Baski tasks to run. build, scan or sign are valid options - you can also use 'all' to signal all of the tasks.
     #
     # Required: false
     # Default: all